 While I’m more of a savory guy versus a sweets guy, color me curious when I first heard about Layered Croissanterie coming to West Street in Raleigh.
 I hadn’t heard much through the foodie grapevine and its quirky location just north of Peace Street had me wondering.
 Layered Croissanterie officially opened up on June 30 and I’ve been able to stop in several times and sample their pastries.
 And I can tell you for sure that this savory-loving foodie is super excited to have them in the neighborhood, here’s why!

 The menu at Layered Croissanterie is super simple: a handful of regular croissant pastries, rotating seasonal pastries along with coffee drinks and beverages, easy peasy!
 I’ve worked my way through a good chunk of the menu and have high praise for the croissants here.
-They are perfectly baked, buttery and showcase a density of layers for your enjoyment.
+They are perfectly baked and buttery, showcasing a density of layers for your enjoyment.

 While you can’t go wrong with any of them, my favorites include the double-baked bananas foster which is split down the middle and filled with chunky, banana spread and topped with cream.
 The lemon meringue cruffin (croissant muffin) is also fantastic, crowned with soft and sticky meringue and filled with a bit of lemony cream down the center.
 Oh and the kouign amann (pronounced Queen Aman) pastries are delicious simplicity.
 A croissant type pastry layered in a sugary crust, yum!
 Get your pastries for take-home or enjoy it at Layered with a hearty cup of Counter Culture coffee and you’ll be in sweet and flaky heaven!